FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 # 3.1.
 Installation (Linux only)

-This did not work for me on windows.
-(The problem was the software cmake couldn't fine the libxml2 library.
+This [did not work for me on windows](/installation_notes_nxvalidate.md) (The problem was the software cmake couldn't fine the libxml2 library.
 Though, if you solve this, this maybe work on windows).

 Therefore: Use linux.